nasa/cape/doc/pyover/json/index.rst

        :class:`unicode`, :class:`bool`, :class:`list`, and :class:`dict`.
     #.
 Other JSON files can be imported using ``JSONFile(othersettings.json)``.

-The pyCart control file, which by default is called :file:`pyCart.json` but can also have other names, is split into several sections.
+The pyFun control file, which by default is called :file:`pyFun.json` but can also have other names, is split into several sections.
 Most aspects of the control file have defaults that will go into effect if the user does not specify that option, but several entries are required.
-The user can also customize these defaults by editing the file :file:`$PYCART/settings/pyCart.default.json`, where ``$PYCART`` is the path to the pyCart root directory.
+The user can also customize these defaults by editing the file :file:`$CAPE/settings/pyOver.default.json`, where ``$CAPE`` is the path to the Cape root directory.
 Many of the settings are common to all solvers, and their description can be found in the :ref:`Cape JSON section <cape-json>`.

-The master settings file is loaded in one of two ways: a command-line call to the script `pycart` or loading an instance of the :class:`pyCart.cart3d.Cart3d` class.
-In both cases, the default name of the file is :file:`pyCart.json`, but it is possible to use other file names.
-The following two examples show the status of the run matrix; the first load the inputs from :file:`pyCart.json`, and the second loads the inputs from :file:`run/poweron.json`.
+The master settings file is loaded in one of two ways: a command-line call to the script `pyover` or loading an instance of the :class:`pyOver.overflow.Overflow` class.
+In both cases, the default name of the file is :file:`pyOver.json`, but it is possible to use other file names.
+The following two examples show the status of the run matrix; the first load the inputs from :file:`pyOver.json`, and the second loads the inputs from :file:`run/poweron.json`.

     .. code-block:: bash

-        $ pycart -c
+        $ pyover -c
-        $ pycart -f run/poweron.json -c
+        $ pyover -f run/poweron.json -c

 Within a Python script, the settings can be loaded with the following code.

     .. code-block:: python

-        import pyCart
+        import pyOver

-        # Loads pyCart.json
+        # Loads pyOver.json
-        c1 = pyCart.Cart3d()
+        c1 = pyOver.Overflow()
         # Loads run/poweron.json
-        c2 = pyCart.Cart3d('run/poweron.json')
+        c2 = pyOver.Overflow('run/poweron.json')

 The location from which either of these two methods is called (i.e., the current working directory) is remembered as the root directory for the run.
 Locations of other files are relative to this directory.

-The following is a nearly minimal pyCart control file that is presented to show the major parts of the file.
+The following is a nearly minimal pyOver control file that is presented to show the major parts of the file.

     .. code-block:: javascript